 - You might want to mix in some creative sessions with the more technical ones.
 I focused more on the serious, technical side, thinking that I would learn how to really take my blog to the next level.
 I found myself feeling a bit overloaded with information and stressed out about what I should be doing.
 Luckily, I did take two photography classes which were inspiring and fun.
 Even if I stopped blogging today, those photography tips were so helpful for taking photos in general.

-- Be ready to make some changes on your blog when you get home.
+- Be ready to make some changes on your blog when you get home from Haven.
 And by changes, I mean – if you are still on Blogger like me, you probably want to start planning for the merge to WordPress.
 I am not thrilled about this at all but supposedly WordPress is the place to be so I foresee some serious work in my near future…ugh.

 - Be ready to push yourself to learn as much as possible and to meet as many people as you can.
 The weekend goes fast and you want to get as much out of it as possible.
 You can always catch up on your sleep when you get home…

 - If you are contemplating whether you are ready to go to Haven or not, just order that ticket and don’t look back.
 To quote Mark Twain, “Don’t wait.
 The time will never be just right.”

 Hopefully, my Haven Conference recap gave you some tips for the future!

 Have you been to the Haven Conference before?